GSA/touchpoints/docs/PERSONAS.md

 * System Administrator - can manage all aspects of Touchpoints
 * .gov Webmaster - User who manages an Organization's Touchpoints
+* Organization Manager - User who manages an Organization, and its Services, Containers, and Touchpoints
-* Service Manager - User who `owns` one or more Services, Containers, and Touchpoints
+* Service Manager - User who manages one or more Services, Containers, and Touchpoints
 * Submission Viewer - User who `views` one or more Services, Touchpoints, Submissions
 * Public users - a non logged-in public user who uses a .gov website to access and or complete a Touchpoint for a Service

+#### Assumptions

+* Users can only belong to 1 Organization at a time
+* A User can only be added to a Service that belongs to the same Organization as the User

 #### How do Personas map to Roles & [Permissions](PERMISSIONS.md)?